 Students can find and contact their faculty advisor by logging onto ctcLink at ptprd.ctclink.us or Navigate at lowercolumbia.navigate.eab.com.
 Faculty contact information may also be found using the online directory located at services4.lowercolumbia.edu/employees.

 As members of the Northwest Athletic Conference (NWAC), LCC's sports programs are among the Northwest's finest.
 Men's team include basketball and baseball, and women's teams include soccer, volleyball, basketball, and fast pitch softball.
 LCC students (with Student ID) get in free to LCC home games.
 Schedules are available online or in the Student Activities Office.
-See below for contact and other important information.

 Located in the Student Center, Fork & Flame Cafe and Espresso Kiosk provide a varied menu for students, staff and the community, including breakfast all day, hot lunch specials, soups, sandwiches, grill items, snacks and beverages.
 Catering service available.

 The Campus Services Department consists of many subdivisions that collectively work together to maintain a safe, healthy and attractive campus environment.
 Including parking, motor pool, custodial, grounds, maintenance, print shop, mail/shipping/receiving services, and copier services.
-See below for contact and other important information.

 Local employers and staff use our Center to recruit students, graduates, and community members.
 Job seekers can post resumes, find work-based learning opportunities, locate internships and search for full and part time jobs on and off campus.
-See below for contact and other important information.

 The Early Learning Center participates in the Washington State Quality Rating and Improvement System Early Achievers and is rated a level 4, specializing in child outcomes, interactions and environments, curriculum and staff supports, and family engagement and partnerships.

 Lower Columbia College provides counseling services for students, including personal, educational, and career counseling.
 Students can schedule an appointment with a counselor by contacting the One-Stop Center in the lobby of the Admissions Center or by phone.
-See below for contact and other important information.

 A student with a documented disability may be eligible for accommodations or assistance through LCC's Disability Support Services office.
 LCC is committed to providing support services to students with disabilities in compliance with Section 504 of the Rehabilitation Act of 1973 and the American with Disabilities Act of 1990.

 Disability Support Services coordinates services which may include reasonable accommodations, appropriate auxiliary aids, advising, admission, registration for classes, academic counseling, assistance with applying for financial aid, referrals to agencies, educational and vocational planning, even voter registration.
 Students are required to provide documentation of disability.
 To request services or for more information, visit the website, call, or stop by the office in the Admissions Center, Room 143.
-See below for contact and other important information.

 There are also a number of special programs available to qualifying students.
 All students are encouraged to apply for aid, even those who don't think they will qualify for any need-based aid.
 United States citizens should apply for aid through the FAFSA (Free Application for Federal Student Aid), and students who are ineligible for federal aid due to immigration status should apply for the WASFA (Washington Application for State Financial Aid).
 Be sure to pay attention to key dates and deadlines for financial aid.
-See below for contact and other important information.

 With a balance of free weights, machines, and aerobic equipment, the LCC Fitness Center offers something for everyone.
 Sign up for a Weight Training, Super Circuit, Zumba or Pilates class to add some ‘positive’ stress to your hectic schedule.
-See below for contact and other important information.

-The Learning Commons is found inside the Alan Thompson Library building and includes library, tutoring and eLearning services.
-Students can make tutoring appointments, get help with Canvas, and consult with librarians on research assignments.
-The library provides collections of print and electronic resources, group study rooms with technology, computers, printers/copiers, SmartBoards, Whisper Room recording booth, and Chromebooks.
-The library's website provides access to tutorials, instant messaging with librarians, and online databases housing articles, journals, eBooks, audiobooks, and video.
+The Learning Commons is a shared academic space within the LCC Library where Tutoring, eLearning, and Library staff and faculty collaborate to provide the best service and support possible to LCC students, faculty, staff, and the community.
+Students can make tutoring appointments, get help with Canvas, consult with librarians on research assignments, and check out materials and equipment.
+The library provides collections of print and electronic resources, computers, printers/copiers, Chromebooks, and group and individual study areas.
+The library's website provides access to tutorials, instant messaging with librarians, and online databases containing articles, journals, eBooks, audiobooks, and videos.
 Hours of operation are posted on the library webpage.

 Contact the Payroll Office for any information regarding hiring paperwork for Work Study, Student Help and TANF positions, as well as employee earnings, direct deposit, address changes, and payroll deductions.
-See below for contact and other important information.

 Phone number: (360) 442-2220